josuec8a/AspNetCore.Docs/aspnetcore/grpc/test-apps.md

 ### Call gRPC services

-Call a gRPC service by combining the service and method name, along with a JSON argument that represents the request message.
+Call a gRPC service by specifying a service and method name, along with a JSON argument that represents the request message.
 The JSON is converted into Protobuf and sent to the service.

 ```powershell
 > grpcurl.exe -d '{ \"name\": \"World\" }' localhost:5001 greet.Greeter/SayHello